FredKSchott/snowpack/www/_template/reference/configuration.md

 TODO: Had to pull from config.ts because these are in types.ts

-TODO: copy editing

 ### installOptions.dest
 `string`
 Default:`”web_modules”`

-- Configure the install directory.
+Configures the destination for npm modules converted by Snowpack

+TODO: I think???

 ### installOptions.externalPackage
 `string[]`

-- _NOTE: This is an advanced feature, and may not do what you want!
-Bare imports are not supported in any major browser, so an ignored import will usually fail when sent directly to the browser._
-- Mark some imports as external.
+Mark some imports as external.
 Snowpack won't install them and will ignore them when resolving imports.

-- Example: `"externalPackage": ["fs"]`
+Example: `"externalPackage": ["fs"]`

+> ⚠️ This is an advanced feature, and may not do what you want!
+Bare imports are not supported in any major browser, so an ignored import will usually fail when sent directly to the browser.

 ### installOptions.treeshake
 `boolean`
 Default:`false`, or `true` when run with `snowpack build`

-- Treeshake your dependencies to optimize your installed files.
+Treeshake your dependencies to optimize your installed files.

 Snowpack will scan your application to detect which exact imports are used from each package, and then will remove any unused imports from the final install via dead-code elimination (aka tree shaking).

 ### installOptions.installTypes
 `boolean`
+Default: `false`

-- Install TypeScript type declarations with your packages.
-Requires changes to your [tsconfig.json](#typescript) to pick up these types.
+Install TypeScript type declarations with your packages.

+> Requires changes to your `tsconfig.json` to pick up these types.

+TODO: TypeScript guide or example

 ### installOptions.polyfillNode
 `boolean`
+Default: `false`

+This will automatically polyfill any Node.js dependencies as much as possible for the browser

-If you depend on packages that depend on Node.js built-in modules (`"fs"`, `"path"`, `"url"`, etc.) you can run Snowpack with `--polyfill-node` (or `installOptions.polyfillNode: true` in your config file).
-This will automatically polyfill any Node.js dependencies as much as possible for the browser.
-You can see the full list of supported polyfills here: https://github.com/ionic-team/rollup-plugin-node-polyfills
+Converts packages that depend on Node.js built-in modules (`"fs"`, `"path"`, `"url"`, etc.).
+You can see the full list of supported polyfills at the [rollup-plugin-node-polyfills documentation](https://github.com/ionic-team/rollup-plugin-node-polyfills)

 If you'd like to customize this polyfill behavior, skip the `--polyfill-node` flag and instead provide your own Rollup plugin for the installer: